 If you want to test based on the path each individual user takes to get to your page (whether it’s from Google, Social Media or a referal site, for instance)…

 - scroll down to ‘Page targeting’ and select ‘ADD URL RULE’.

 If you want to test based on demographics, you’ll need to pay for Google Optimize 360.
 To do

 - Complete the steps in this Optimize Audience targeting guide.

-How does Google Optimize work with other Google products?
+How does Optimize work with other Google products?

 Well, picture this: you’re creating a Google Ads campaign featuring promotional messaging for multiple audiences.
 You’re not sure what landing page converts best for each of your target market.
 Google Optimize permits you to create different versions to zero in on the perfect, faultless landing page.

-Google Optimize also entwines with your Google Analytics dashboards to measure your insights from the existing metrics and goals you’ve set up within your account.
+It also entwines with your Google Analytics data dashboards to measure your insights from the existing metrics and goals you’ve set up within your account.
 This means that you see exactly what you want to see, and can measure the success of each test alongside your key business objectives.

-For more information on this, check out Google’s Optimize Reports Guide.
+For more information on this, check out the Optimize Reports Guide.